reenboog/qwasm/readme.md

 // FIXME: make all objects implement `free` – seems to be automatically implemented, is it not?
 // TODO: remove unused Serialized/Deserialized
 // TODO: use web_sys for storage and network?
+// FIXME: when dealing with bundles, don't forget about God who has none

+revoke access by encrypting new seeds to node's parent and putting it inside it?

 god_signup
 	gen_identity: enc & sig (priv + pub)
 	enc_priv_identity_with_pass
+	build_fs

 create_new_admin
 	select_seeds